Approximate Border Location

 Border Crossing Procedure

-The border crossing procedure is a standard two-part process for entering the EU, but it should be more efficient due to the new infrastructure and the initial focus on passenger traffic.
+The border crossing procedure is a standard two-part process for entering the EU, but it should be more efficient due to the new infrastructure and the focus on passenger traffic.
 You will first complete exit formalities at the new Ukrainian checkpoint at Dyakivtsi.
 After a short drive, you will arrive at the Romanian checkpoint at Rakovets for a full EU entry inspection by the Poliția de Frontieră and customs authorities.
 You will need a valid passport, vehicle registration, and international insurance (Green Card).
-As a new crossing, it is hoped that it will offer a significantly faster alternative to Porubne-Siret, but as traffic discovers the new route, queues may develop.
+As a new crossing, it offers a significantly faster alternative to Porubne-Siret, though as traffic increases, queues may develop.

 The Surrounding Region of Bucovina